angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ## Binding syntax: An overview  {#binding-syntax}

-Data binding is a mechanism for coordinating what users see, with application data values.
+Data binding is a mechanism for coordinating what users see, with app data values.
-While you could push values to and pull values from HTML, the application is easier to write, read, and maintain if you turn these chores over to a binding framework.
+While you could push values to and pull values from HTML, the app is easier to write, read, and maintain if you turn these chores over to a binding framework.
 You simply declare bindings between binding sources and target HTML elements and let the framework do the work.

 Angular provides many kinds of data binding.